pthariensflame/shard-sort/README.md

-# shard-sort
+# Shard Sort

- A general-purpose nonrecursive comparison-sorting algorithm that exploits runs of sorted data
+A general-purpose nonrecursive comparison-sorting algorithm that exploits runs of sorted data.